Last Updated on January 25, 2022 by

 4. Avoid Stressful Environments.

-Stressful environments can alter the hair cycle, preventing it from growing quicker.
-The greatest approach to calm oneself is to alleviate stress through meditation, yoga, or other breathing techniques.
+Stressful environments can alter the hair cycle, preventing it from growing quickly.
+The greatest approach to calming oneself is to alleviate stress through meditation, yoga, or other breathing techniques.

 5. Apply Lemon Juice To Your Scalp